alexpods/ClazzJS/README.md

 You'll find the example bellow to have a common idea what I'm talking about.

 **Caution:**
 > This library is still under development.
 I don't think that its API will be changed much.
-But you must take into considiration.
+But you must take it into considiration.

 Documentation
 -------------

+> This docs doesn't describe most features of the library, but not all.
+Use source to learn ClazzJS better.
+In every doc chapter there are links on respective source files.

 1. [Installation](https://github.com/alexpods/ClazzJS/blob/master/docs/1.installation.md)
 2. [Clazz declaration](https://github.com/alexpods/ClazzJS/blob/master/docs/2.clazz_declaration.md)